List of Volkswagen Group petrol engines: 1.8 R4 20vT (EA113/EA827)

 Wholly created and developed by AUDI AG, this version is a 1.8-litre 20-valve turbocharged engine built in Wolfsburg, Germany; Győr, Hungary; and Puebla, Mexico.
 Output varies based on internal component selection, turbocharger, and engine control unit (ECU) software.
-This ubiquitous power plant has been extensively used in all four mainstream Volkswagen Group marques, along with Volkswagen Industrial Motor applications.
+This power plant has been extensively used in all four mainstream Volkswagen Group marques, along with Volkswagen Industrial Motor applications.

 This engine is also used in a very high state of tune in the one-make Formula Palmer Audi (FPA) open-wheeled auto racing series.
 It develops 300 bhp, with an extra 60 bhp available from a driver operated 'push-to-pass' turbo boost button.
 Based entirely on road-car production engines and prepared and built by Mountune Racing, it only differs by utilising a Pi Research Pectel electronic fuel injection and a water-cooled Garrett T34 turbocharger with closed-loop boost control.

 Furthermore, an even higher 'step up' version of this engine was used in the later European-based FIA Formula Two Championship.
 Developed as a pure race engine and again built by Mountune Racing, this variant includes many all-new lightweight components, and has been converted to a dry sump lubrication system.
 For its initial 2009 season, it produced a continuous maximum power of 400 bhp at 8,250 revolutions per minute (rpm), and includes a limited duration 'overboost' to 450 bhp, aided by an all-new Garrett GT35 turbocharger and a Pi Research Pectel MQ12 ECU.
 From the 2010 season, base power is increased to 425 bhp, and with overboost to 480 bhp.